appsinprogress/penmark/README.md

 # Edit Blog from Site 📝🐧

-A CMS you can embed directly into you Markdowb-based, Github-backed website/blog.
+A CMS you can embed directly into you Markdown-based, Github-backed website/blog.
 No need to switch between multiple websites, your website/blog is the only place you need.

 * Open source. 🙌
 * No tracking/ads. 📡🚫